wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 </td>
 </tr>
 <tr>
-<td><strong>Ingest only data that you use</strong></td>
+<td><strong>Ingest only data that you use.</strong></td>
-<td>Datapoints that are sent in contribute to the PPS, so it makes sense to ingest only what's used, to reduce granularity, etc. It might also be necessary to find the teams who send data and don't use them.
+<td>Datapoints that are sent in contribute to the PPS, so it makes sense to ingest only what's used, to reduce granularity, etc. It might also be necessary to find the teams who send data and don't use it.
 Ensure that someone benefits from all data that's sent in.
 </td>
 <td><a href="#how-can-i-optimize-my-ingestion-rate">How can I optimize my ingestion rate?</a> <br><br><a href="#whos-responsible-for-ingested-data">Who's Responsible for Ingested Data?</a></td>
 </tr>
 <tr>
-<td><strong>Remedy high PPS</strong> </td>
+<td><strong>Remedy high PPS.</strong> </td>
 <td>To remedy high PPS consumption, you can optimize the ingestion rate and the data shape.
 <ul>
 <li>Be smart about queries by using filters and time windows.</li>